MackMaritimus/liammacksnyder/README.md

 This site is still under development.
 I began building it in May 2025, focusing first on frontend layout and responsive design.
 The buttons for design and coding work are currently either linked to websites or nonfunctional.

 - “Coding Work” currently links to my GitHub archive repo
-- “Design Work” is not yet active but will feature original visual and brand work
+- “Design Work” is not yet active but will feature original artwork and design work

 ## 📂 Code Archive Repo (also WIP)
 A public GitHub archive of my coursework and personal projects, currently including SQL.
 Java, Python, and React Native work will be added soon.